psychob/livestreamer-gui/README.md

 * Added ability to inspect autocomplete items
 * Now you don't need to choose log level to run livestreamer
 * Added escaping characters from VLC metadata
+* You can't run livestreamer if you didn't set up path for program

 ### 1.4.1
 * Fixed autocomplete to include all urls from current session